siriusm46/siriusm46/README.md

 More detailed me:

-⭐Mineral-stone collector ()
+⭐Mineral-rock collector (128 different types of minerals as far as I can understand)

-⭐Dried plant (flower and leaf) collector
+⭐Dried plant (flower and leaf) collector (450+)

-⭐Language freak 🤡
+⭐Language freak 🤡 (Native Turkish- Intermediate Korean - N4 Japanese- B1 German- A1 Spanish (Startedto learn only 2 months ago 🚀))
+Planning to learn Chinese- Russian and improve the others!

 ⭐Amateur star map artist